wn-doolittle/caliper-spec/caliper.md

 ### 1.x.
 Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](#rfc2119).
+A Sensor implementation that fails to implement a MUST/REQUIRED/SHALL requirement or fails to abide by a MUST NOT/SHALL NOT prohibition is considered non-conformant.
+SHOULD/SHOULD NOT/RECOMMENDED statements constitute a best practice.
+Failure to implement a best practice does not violate conformance since a valid reason may exist for ignoring such guidance but the decision to ignore a best practice should be carefully considered.
+MAY/OPTIONAL statements indicate that implementors are entirely free to choose whether or not to implement the option.

 <a name="definitions"/>
 ### 1.x.
 Definitions